 How to make the Red Roof Holiday Cottage

 It’s time to make another Miniature Paper Holiday House.
-This little cardboard house is the first project in the 15 Days of Holiday Craft series this year starting today.
+This little cardboard house is the thrird project in the 15 Days of Holiday Craft series this year.
+It’s the first house in the series.
 I named it the Red Roof Holiday Cottage.
 Inspired by the whimsical idea of an Elf cottage, the little paper house has an asymmetrical curved roofline, stone peaking through the plaster and glittery snow everywhere.

 And here’s how you make this tiny Holiday Paper Cottage with the bright red roof.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Materials to make the Red Roof Holiday Cottage Paper House

 - Pattern for the little cottage – free in Paper Glitter Glue Library

 - Cardboard – this is similar to what I use

 - A way to cut out the pattern – Xacto knife and cutting mat or an automatic cutting machine